Professional Traders vs. Retail Traders – The Key Differences

 - retail traders

-While both groups seek to profit from the financial markets, the approach, resources, and strategies they use can vary significantly.
+Both groups participate in and strive to profit from the financial markets, but the approach, resources (AUM, technology), products, and strategies they use can vary.

 This article looks at the key differences between professional and retail traders, touching upon aspects such as knowledge, technology, help from others (e.g., analysts, employees), and more.